joanne-li/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge

 I'm committing to code at least 1 hour day for the next 💯 days.
-I'll be logging my progress daily in the [Log](log.md) and on [twitter](https://twitter.com/jojotweeets).
+I'll be logging my progress daily in the [Log](log.md) and on [Twitter](https://twitter.com/jojotweeets).
 Weekly updates EOW on my personal blog page.

 I would like to improve my skills in the React Native framework and algorithms.

-Start date: 22nd May 2020
+**Start date**: 22nd May 2020

-End date: 30th April 2020
+**End date**: 30th April 2020

 ## Contents